 Sign up for the Collective Mind newsletter to receive these in your inbox!

-Networks need capacity — or a set of competencies and attributes required to help the network achieve its mission.
+What do networks need to be impactful?
+Networks need capacities — or a set of competencies and attributes required to help the network achieve its mission.

 ● Shared purpose: the visionary goal around which strategies are defined, people are mobilized, and activities are established and harmonized